autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 ## Model 6: Use a larger backbone

 Now, we will choose to use a larger backbone: ELECTRA-base.
 We will find that the performance gets improved after we change to use a larger backbone model.
+However, we should notice that the training time will be longer and the inference cost will be higher.

 ```{.python .input}